 The oranges can certainly be roasted ahead of time and then just stored in the refrigerator – and same with the whipped cream cheese setup!

 If you just need every meal served on a lovely piece of toast, try this smoked salmon tartine, spicy avocado toast, a tuna tartare tartine for two, beautiful radish toast, some ricotta and zucchini toast, or this ceviche avocado toast!
-On the sweeter side, try these fig + berry burrata toasts.
 One loaf of bread and you’re set for the week on meals!

 BLOOD ORANGE CROSTINI

 Citrus season can be a glorious taste-treat sensation.
 But how many oranges and blood oranges can you eat?
 There's no limit in my book once you start adding them to dishes like these blood orange crostini.
 Feel free to use any type of orange/citrus, but absolutely try this version.
 It's sublime!